nidza07/nidza07.github.io/QC-docs/general usage.md

 Once you press enter while at an arcade table to start the game, the game first has to be downloaded.
 This should take a short amount of time, depending on your connection.
 Once that is completed, you will hear a short chime, notifying you that you have entered the arcade mode.

-In the arcade mode, most standard Playroom shortcuts do not work.
+In arcade mode, most standard Playroom shortcuts do not work.
 You can use only the game shortcuts.
 A few shortcuts however do work, and they are alt+C to access the chat (so you  can chat or reply to a PM), alt+H to access the history, and alt+M  to  return  to  the menu list, in this case the arcade mode area.

-The game will always instruct you what to do, this should be typical to an audio  game, for example using the arrow keys to navigate a menu.
+The game will always instruct you what to do, this should be typical of an audio  game, for example using the arrow keys to navigate a menu.

 Note: Arcade game tables cannot be saved.
 It is also impossible to watch an arcade game in progress.